edgar971/cs-498-data-curation/final-assignment/writeup.md

 - Standardize no to N and yes to Y.
 - Added missing timely attribute on the response element.
 - Remove extra space from U.S. BANCORP in line 34.
+- Order elements complaint with id 14038 to match others.

 MD5 Checksum: BEF660CD4C17F22AEDEDC7AA6D816AF8

+4. [10 points] Create and document the DTD of the final, canonlicalized data file, from step 3 above.